 Some states provide criminal penalties for the abuse, neglect, or other mistreatment of nursing home residents.
 Historically, prosecutions for crimes involving abuse, neglect and exploitation of the elderly were relatively infrequent.
 Recently, however, there have been more and more prosecutions of such actions.
 Moreover, some states have enhanced penalties for crimes committed against older people.
 In some cases, failures to provide residents with sufficient food, keep residents clean enough, or prevent bedsores from occurring, have supported convictions for criminal neglect.
 In other cases, the unjustified use of physical restraint or force against nursing home residents has resulted in convictions for nursing home abuse.
 In some states, the definition of abuse may require inappropriate physical contact that harms or threatens to harm the patient, and may not cover verbal threats.

 If you or a loved one has suffered injury or abuse as a resident of a nursing home, you should speak with an experienced attorney as soon as possible to ensure that your legal rights to compensation are fully assessed and protected, especially in light of time limits for filing a lawsuit for nursing home injuries.
-Get started today with a free review of your claim or potential claim.
+Get started today with a review of your claim or potential claim from a local attorney.

 Contact a qualified personal injury attorney to make sure your rights are protected.